 What is cloud security monitoring?

 Cloud security monitoring is the series of processes that an organization adopts to monitor the security of their infrastructure and data in the cloud.
-It is a combination of manual and automatic processes to track assets like servers, applications, virtual networks, and web apps, among others.
-It is mainly done to make sure that the data is not tampered with, and that there is no unauthorized access to the company's networks.
+Cloud security monitoring work involves processes such as data collection, automated analysis, and real-time alerting to ensure continuous protection.
+It is a combination of manual and automatic processes to track assets like servers, cloud and local applications, virtual networks, and web apps, among others.
+It is mainly done to make sure that the data is not tampered with, and that there is no unauthorized access to the company’s networks.
 But it does not stop at that.

 Within cloud monitoring, cloud security monitoring is the part that monitors security-related aspects of a cloud infrastructure.
-Cloud security monitoring tools are apt to identify security threats, discover possible vulnerabilities in your codebase, detect suspicious accesses, and monitor the data and cloud resources on an ongoing basis.
+Cloud security monitoring tools are apt to identify security threats, discover possible vulnerabilities in your codebase, detect suspicious accesses, and monitor the data and cloud resources on an ongoing basis across the entire cloud environment.
+Cloud security monitoring works by collecting and analyzing log data from the cloud environment, often using automated tools for real-time threat detection and compliance management.
+These cloud monitoring tools aggregate and analyze data from various sources to support best practices in cloud security.
+Automated tools play a crucial role in analyzing logs, metrics, and events to detect anomalies and generate alerts.

 It goes without saying how important the security of your data and resources is.
 Security monitoring in cloud computing is only part of what can ensure it though, with the larger efforts being comprised under a larger series of processes that fall under the cloud security management term.